Welcome to the ArtificialDeveloper app! - created and maintained by Sascha Wildgrube.

 These are low complexity non-domain specific problems, where many fit-for-purpose solutions are available on public sources.
 Solutions do not depend on additional data sources or the system environment.
 Resulting code delivers fully deterministic results.

-Examples are simple math problems (linear algebra, geometry, Newton physics) like calculating the volume of bodies or gravitational vectors, or well-known algorithms like sorting or searching.
+Examples are simple math problems (linear algebra, geometry, Newton physics) like calculating the volume of solid bodies or gravitational vectors, or well-known algorithms like sorting or searching.

 Class 2 Problems